The WORD in Other Words by Fr Bar Fabella SVD (Philippines)

 My heart broke and felt guilty.
 Here I was, about to deliver my homily again on love of God and neighbor while someone who was clearly in need just ran away wanting to be out of my sight.

-When we hear this parable, what immediately comes to mind is the end time when we are judged by what we did during our lifetime.
+When we hear the parable in today’s Gospel, Matthew 25:31-46, what immediately comes to mind is the end time when we are judged by what we did during our lifetime.
 Will I be a sheep or a goat on judgement day?

 But actually this parable is meant for us to reflect on the present, the here and now when we are confronted with real needs of our neighbor – the hungry, the homeless, those in thirst for love, the stranger looking for refuge, the naked and the imprisoned… the Brunos of our time.